-New Warhammer 40k pre-order releases featuring Tyranids, Votann, Tau, Chaos, Aeldari, Combat Patrols, and more are hitting this week!
+New Warhammer 40k releases for Tyranids, Votann, Tau, Chaos, Aeldari, models, and Combat Patrols are off pre-order and in stores now.

-Here’s the full lineup, along with our thoughts on all the new products that are hitting pre-order this week!
+Here’s the full lineup, along with our thoughts on all the new products.

 - New named characters hit multiple xenos: T’au Twin Lance pilots (fusion vs ion roles), Votann’s Berehk Stornbröw (melee leader energy), and a grounded Tyranid Prime with lash whip built to run with your core swarm.